 1) Raymond Matthews Brown

 Raymond Matthews Brown was born on October 13, 1926.
-He was a jazz double-bassist who was known for his significant works with Ella Fitzgerald and Oscar Peterson.
-An early influence on Brown’s playing style was Jimmy Blanton of the Duke Ellington band.
-Later, Brown became well-known in Pittsburgh, Pennsylvania, in the Jazz scene while playing with Jimmy Hinsley Sextet and the Snookum Russel band.
+A renowned jazz double-bassist, he worked with Ella Fitzgerald and Oscar Peterson.
+His style, influenced by Jimmy Blanton of Duke Ellington’s band, brought him fame in Pittsburgh’s jazz scene with the Jimmy Hinsley Sextet and the Snookum Russel band.

-He moved to New York City upon hearing of the lively jazz scene on New York City’s 52nd Street.
-Brown, however, was best known for being one of the members of Oscar Peterson’s trio (1951-1966).
-His buoyant playing appeared to complement Peterson’s laidback and relaxed piano playing.
+He moved to New York City after hearing about the lively jazz scene on 52nd Street.
+Brown gained fame as a member of Oscar Peterson’s trio from 1951 to 1966.
+His buoyant playing perfectly complemented Peterson’s relaxed piano style.

 He was briefly married to the famous Ella Fitzgerald.
-Brown.
-He also released many discs under his name from the early days of his career up to the 2000s.
-Brown got his first Grammy award for Gravy Waltz tune.
-This tune later became the theme song for the popular The Steve Allen Show.
+Brown released many albums from his career’s start into the 2000s.
+He earned his first Grammy for the tune Gravy Waltz, which became the theme for the popular The Steve Allen Show.

 2) Charles Mingus Jr.

-He had a long career spanning three decades, and this long career saw him collaborating with jazz legends like Louis Armstrong, Charlie Parker, Duke Ellington, Dizzy Gillespie, Herbie Hancock, and Dannie Richmond.
+He spent thirty years working with jazz legends like Louis Armstrong, Charlie Parker, Duke Ellington, Dizzy Gillespie, Herbie Hancock, and Dannie Richmond.

-The Library of Congress acquired in 1993 Mingus’ collected papers that included his scores, correspondence, sound recordings, and photos.
-Present-day musicians still play his compositions.
+In 1993, the Library of Congress acquired Mingus’ papers, including his scores, correspondence, recordings, and photos.
+Musicians still perform his works today.

 3) Domenico Dragonetti

-Born on April 7, 1763, Domenico Dragonetti was a double bass virtuoso from Italy using the three-string double bass.
-He worked for three years at the Opera Buffa, in Venice, Italy, at the Grand Opera of Vicenza and San Marco Chapel.
-He became famous throughout Europe later and even turned down some great opportunities like the Russian Tsar offering in 1794.
+Born on April 7, 1763, Domenico Dragonetti was an Italian double bass virtuoso known for his three-string double bass.
+He performed at the Opera Buffa in Venice, the Grand Opera of Vicenza, and the San Marco Chapel for three years.
+Dragonetti gained fame across Europe and declined a significant offer from the Russian Tsar in 1794.

-Soon after, he moved to London to be a part of the King’s Theatre’s orchestra, and he settled in that city for the remaining of his life.
-His fifty years of stay in London made him a prominent figure in the English capital’s musical events.
-He performed in the Philharmonic Society of London’s concerts and in private events, which occasioned his meeting with the Duke of Leinster and the Prince Consort.
+Soon after moving to London, he joined the King’s Theatre orchestra and spent the rest of his life there.
+Over fifty years, he became a prominent figure in English music.
+He performed at Philharmonic Society concerts and private events, meeting the Duke of Leinster and the Prince Consort.

 4) Oscar Zimmerman

-Oscar Zimmerman was born on September 21, 1910, in Philadelphia, Pennsylvania.
-He was an American teacher, musician, and double-bass player and had been Rochester Philharmonic’s double bassist for 36 years.
-He also was a professor emeritus at Eastman.
+Oscar Zimmerman, born on September 21, 1910, in Philadelphia, Pennsylvania, was an American teacher, musician, and double-bass player.
+He played with the Rochester Philharmonic for 36 years and was a professor emeritus at Eastman.

-He belonged to the first graduating class of Philadelphia’s Curtis Institute of Music under bassist Anton Torello’s tutelage.
-He was hired by the Philadelphia Orchestra when he was just 19 years old, and he played for that orchestra for almost six years until he joined as the principal bass player of the St. Louis Symphony in 1936.
+He graduated from Philadelphia’s Curtis Institute of Music, studying with bassist Anton Torello.
+At 19, he joined the Philadelphia Orchestra and played for almost six years.
+In 1936, he became the principal bass player of the St. Louis Symphony.

-He also played under Arturo Toscanini with the NBC Symphony Orchestra from 1938 to 1945 before moving to Rochester.
-As an educator, he spent time teaching at the Eastman School of Music and Michigan’s Interlochen Arts Academy for 44 successive summers.
-His life as a musician was a prolific one, and he died in Traverse City in 1987.
+He played with Arturo Toscanini’s NBC Symphony Orchestra from 1938 to 1945.
+Later, he moved to Rochester.
+He taught summer sessions at Eastman School of Music and Michigan’s Interlochen Arts Academy for 44 years.
+His prolific career ended with his death in Traverse City in 1987.

 5) Giovanni Bottesini

-His bass playing was considered to be unique because he used a unique bass characterized by a remarkable sound.
-Carlo Antonio Testore built this impressive bass in 1716.
-This unique instrument had changed ownerships until it almost got destroyed in the 1830s while sitting backstage in Milan’s marionette theater.
+His bass playing was unique because of an exceptional instrument with remarkable sound.
+Carlo Antonio Testore made this bass in 1716.
+It was nearly destroyed in the 1830s at a Milan marionette theater.

-Fortunately, it wasn’t destroyed, and so later, it fell into the hands of Bottesini, who bought it for 900 lires in 1938.
-Later, another string was added to it to make it a four-stringed instrument.
+Fortunately, it wasn’t destroyed and later came into Bottesini’s hands.
+He bought it for 900 lires in 1938.
+An extra string was added, making it a four-string instrument.

-At present, this unique bass is a private collector’s possession in Japan.
-Bottesini got the distinction of being among the first performers who adopted the French-style bow grip when playing double bass.
-Such a style was only used previously by violists, violinists, and cellists.
+This unique bass belongs to a private collector in Japan.
+Bottesini was among the first to use the French-style bow grip for double bass, a technique already used by violists, violinists, and cellists.

 6) Francois Rabbath

-Francois Rabbath was born in Aleppo, Syria, to a family of three girls and six boys.
-He started playing the double bass at thirteen when his brother brought home a double bass.
-His family moved to Beirut, where he found a copy of Edouard Nanny’s Contrabass Method.
-He then moved to Paris to meet Nanny, but was disappointed to learn that Nanny had already died in 1947.
+Francois Rabbath, born in Aleppo, Syria, began playing the double bass at thirteen after his brother brought one home.
+His family relocated to Beirut, where he found Edouard Nanny’s Contrabass Method.
+He later traveled to Paris to meet Nanny, discovering Nanny had passed away in 1947.

 7) Garry Karr

-Gary Michael Karr was born on November 20, 1941.
-He is an American double-bass virtuoso and an educator who is considered one of the most distinguished bassists of our time.
-His main teachers were Stuart Sankey and Herman Reinshagen, who mentored him when he was studying at Juilliard School and Aspen Music Festival.
+Gary Michael Karr, born on November 20, 1941, is an American double-bass virtuoso and educator.
+He ranks among the most distinguished bassists.
+Karr studied with Stuart Sankey and Herman Reinshagen at Juilliard School and Aspen Music Festival.

-He got his break in 1962 when he appeared in a nationally televised concert of the New York Philharmonic Young People, wherein he featured as a soloist.
-He performed The Swan (The Carnival of the Animals) by Camille Saint-Saëns.
-Karr later recorded this piece with Bernstein along with the New York Philharmonic.
+He gained recognition in 1962 during a nationally televised New York Philharmonic Young People’s concert.
+As a soloist, he performed *The Swan* by Camille Saint-Saëns and later recorded the piece with Bernstein and the New York Philharmonic.

 8) Teppo Hauta-aho

-Teppo Hauta-aho was born in Janakkala, on May 27, 1941.
-He enrolled at Sibelius Academy, learning how to play the double bass from 1963 to 1970.
-Afterward, he played for the Helsinki Philharmonic Orchestra from 1965 to 1972.
-He also played with the Orchestra of the Finnish National Opera.
-He also performed in 1999 with Ivo Perelman, a Brazilian tenor saxophonist, with John Wolf Brennan, an Iris-Swiss pianist, and with Teppo Mäkynen during the Kerava Festival.
+Teppo Hauta-aho was born in Janakkala on May 27, 1941.
+He studied double bass at Sibelius Academy from 1963 to 1970.
+He played for the Helsinki Philharmonic Orchestra (1965-1972) and the Finnish National Opera Orchestra.
+In 1999, he performed with Brazilian tenor saxophonist Ivo Perelman, Swiss pianist John Wolf Brennan, and Teppo Mäkynen at the Kerava Festival.

-His best-known works include the Fantasia, for orchestra and trumpet, which won in the Queen Maria Jose Competition of 1986 in Geneva.
-Another work that gained international recognition was the Kadenza which became the international competitions’ set-piece and was played at Music Festivals.
+His most famous works include the Fantasia for orchestra and trumpet, which won the Queen Maria Jose Competition in Geneva in 1986.
+Another noted piece is the Kadenza, a staple in competitions and performed at Music Festivals.

-He composed chamber music, a double bass concerto, and other works for double bass as a self-taught composer.
-There is no doubt Teppo Hauta-aho is a great double bass player with a respectable resume in the classical music field.
+He self-taught chamber music, a double bass concerto, and more.
+There’s no doubt that Teppo Hauta-aho is a remarkable double bass player with an impressive resume in classical music.

 9) Paul Chambers

-Paul Chambers Jr. was born on April 22, 1935.
-He distinguished himself as a jazz double bassist.
-His impeccable intonation and timekeeping best measured his contribution to the evolution of jazz bass.
-Moreover, he was known for his virtuosic improvisions.
+Paul Chambers Jr., born on April 22, 1935, stood out as a jazz double bassist.
+His impeccable intonation and timekeeping shaped jazz bass.
+He was celebrated for his virtuosic improvisations.

-In his short life, he recorded several albums as a sideman, leader, or co-leader.
-He was most notably known for being the anchor for the First Great Quintet of Miles Davis and Wynton Kelly, a pianist.
+He recorded several albums in his short life, playing as a sideman, leader, or co-leader.
+He was best known as the anchor for Miles Davis’ First Great Quintet and as a pianist, Wynton Kelly.

-The most remarkable thing about Chambers is that he synthesized the bop language and made it very personal.
-Jazz bass players will benefit from digging deep into his bass lines.
+The most remarkable thing about Chambers is that he interpreted the bop language in his own unique way.
+Jazz bass players can gain valuable insights from studying his bass lines.

 10) Larry Grenadier